vlayer-xyz/vlayer/book/src/features/teleport.md

 * `chainId`, which specifies the chain in the context of which the next function call will be executed
 * `blockNo`, which is the block number of the given chain

+> **Note:** At the moment, teleportation is only supported from L1 ethereum chains to optimistic L2 chains.

 ## Example
 ### Prover
 The example below shows how to check USDC balances across three different chains.